jest-community/awesome-jest/README.md

 - [github-actions-jest-reporter](https://github.com/MatteoH2O1999/github-actions-jest-reporter) Reports jest test results using Github Actions groups, allowing for an easy navigation of the test logs.
 - [jest-ado-reporter](https://github.com/bashaus/jest-ado-reporter) Reports jest test suite progress information to the pipeline step in Azure DevOps.
 - [jest-ci-spec-reporter](https://github.com/robertbradleyux/jest-ci-spec-reporter) Zero dependency spec reporter with CI-friendly output.
+- [jest-angular-test-verifier](https://github.com/Neizan93/jest-angular-test-verifier) Ensures that essential Angular files have corresponding test files, reporting any missed opportunities and celebrating when all is well.
+- [jest-slow-test-highlighter](https://github.com/Neizan93/jest-slow-test-highlighter) Highlights and reports the slowest tests in your suite, helping you identify areas for performance optimization.

 ### Results Processors